Overview

 Note

-• A snapshot can be rolled back only to its source disk.
-Rollback to another disk is not possible.
+• A snapshot can only be rolled back to its source disk.
+Rolling back to another disk is not supported.

 • If you have reinstalled or changed the ECS OS, snapshots of the system disk are automatically deleted.
 Snapshots of the data disks can be used as usual.